sjb3d/descent/examples/fashion_mnist/README.md

 ## Overview

-The dataset consists of 60000 training images and 10000 test images.
-Each image is 28 by 28 greyscale, and has a corresponding label between 0 and 9 (signifying which of the 10 categories the image belongs to).
+The [Fashion-MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) consists of 60000 training images and 10000 test images.
+Each image is 28 by 28 with a single greyscale channel, and has a corresponding label between 0 and 9 (signifying which of the 10 categories the image belongs to).
+It is considered to be a more challenging dataset than the original [MNIST data](http://yann.lecun.com/exdb/mnist/) of handwritten digits.

-The example trains a network for multiple epochs (each epoch covers the entire training set in some shuffled order), testing accuracy against the full test set after each one.
+The example trains a network with the full training set for multiple epochs, testing accuracy against the full test set after each one.
+The training set is shuffled into a random order for each epoch.

 ## Running The Example